TJTesla/GfosInnovationsaward/README.md

   - Check whether key and name match the values from Super-User

 ### Frontend
-- Delete Company folder
+- Delete Company folder ✅
-- Change registration (For employee: Less fields and key field)
+- Site for changing password ✅
+- Overview of applied offers
+- Overview of all applications for one offer (in detail view for offer) ✅

 ## What we have to add

-- **Change status of applications**
+- **Change status of applications:**
+  - Change status from employee side
+  - See status from applicant side
 - Save draft of application / offer
-- Birthday of Applicant
+- Birthday of Applicant:
+  - Add in registration form ✅
+  - Validation ✅
+  - Add in database and bean file
+- Overview all applications for an offer